Polyaspartic Floor Coating vs. Epoxy: Why Floortek’s Modern System Is 10X Better

 Epoxy is a hard, rigid material.
 When the concrete underneath it moves (which it will), the rigid epoxy cannot flex along with it.
 This causes immense stress on the bond between the coating and the concrete, leading to:

-• Delamination (Peeling): This is the ultimate failure, where the coating lifts right off the concrete surface.
-The most common cause is "hot tire pickup," where the heat from your car's tires, combined with the coating's rigidity, pulls the epoxy up from the concrete.
+Delamination (Peeling): This is the ultimate failure, where the coating lifts right off the concrete surface.
+The most common cause is "hot tire pickup," in which the heat from your car's tires, combined with the coating's rigidity, lifts the epoxy from the concrete.
 This structural difference is why professionals prefer polyaspartic over epoxy in the polyaspartic vs. epoxy garage floor coating debate.

 Floortek’s Solution: The Superior Polyaspartic System